inspircd/docs/docs/3/modules/ssl_openssl.md

 Name | Description
 ---- | -----------
-ssl  | *This MUST be set to the name of an OpenSSL SSL profile to listen for secure connections with OpenSSL.*
+ssl  | *This MUST be set to the name of an OpenSSL TLS (SSL) profile to listen for secure connections with OpenSSL.*

 ##### Example Usage